Bike to Work Week

 How it Works

-It's easy, fun (and free) to participate in Bike to Work Week presented by JUMP.
+It's easy, fun (and free) to participate in Bike to Work Week.
 Here's how it works:

 1. Register for Bike to Work Week.
 You can start a team, join a team, or register solo.
-If you registered in the past, you do not need to re-register - simply login and record a new trip after April 4th to be considered a 2019 Participant.
+If you registered in the past, you do not need to re-register - simply login and record a new trip after April 1st to be considered a Spring 2020 Participant.

 2. Encourage your colleagues to join your team to win great prizes!

 4. Check out the Celebration Station Map to find out where you can stop for free snacks, some quick bike maintenance, and more prize draws throughout the week.
-2019 locations coming soon!
+Spring 2020 locations are being added as they are confirmed!

-Dozens of Celebration Stations with free snacks, basic bike maintenance, and prizes will be set up across Metro Vancouver during Bike to Work Week presented by JUMP.
-Check out our full map of celebration stations here.
-Spring 2019 stations coming soon!
+Dozens of Celebration Stations with free snacks, basic bike maintenance, and prizes will be set up across Metro Vancouver during Bike to Work Week.
+Check out our full map of celebration stations here where you can search by day of the week and location.

-Spread the word about Bike to Work Week presented by JUMP and help us break records this year!
+Spread the word about Bike to Work Week and help us break records this year!
+Spring 2020 information coming soon!

 Email Template for Colleagues